CS2103AUG2016-W10-C1/addressbook-level4/docs/DeveloperGuide.md

 For the more complicated concrete Command subclasses, we implement prepare{Command} in the Command subclass to parse the fields entered by the user according to the type of command specifically.

-The Command objects can change the HistoryDeque, Model, Storage components and/or raise events.
+The Command objects can change the 'HistoryDeque', Model, Storage components and/or raise events.

 Given below is the Sequence Diagram for interactions within the Logic component for the execute("delete d1") API call.